mcyph/speedysvc/README.rst

 About
 ===========================

-    NOTE: ``speedysvc``'s status is still alpha - I'm using it in my projects, but is still under active development.
+    NOTE: ``speedysvc``'s status is still alpha - I'm using it in my project https://langlynx.com, but is still under active development.
 There are likely bugs and there will be breaking changes to the API.

 This module for python 3.6+ on Linux allows separating larger, more complex applications into smaller components (microservices).
-For example, you could have a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger service.., and then have a web frontend communicate with each of these services.
+For example, you could build a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger service etc. Then, you could have web or other frontends communicate with these services.
 Each service is started separately in individual processes and has individual logs so as to be able to track down events and errors without being overwhelmed with too much information.

 In order to work around limitations of python's `Global Interpreter Lock`_ which normally restricts applications from using more than a single CPU core,